Duncan Livingstone: War and Peace

-During combat against the Boer Commandos, Duncan Livingstone was shot through the ankle and returned, lamed, to Glasgow.
+During combat against the Boer Commandos, Livingstone was shot through the ankle and returned, lamed, to Glasgow.
 At this time, he carved the inscription Tigh Mo Chridhe, Tigh Mo Gràidh ("House of My Heart, House of My Love") on the lintel of the main door of Saint Columba Church of Scotland on St. Vincent Street in Glasgow.

-On 3 March 1903, the poet left Southampton on the S.S.
+On 3 March 1903, Livingstone left Southampton on the S.S.
 Staffordshire on a voyage back to South Africa.
 He never returned to Scotland and was soon joined in South Africa by his brothers John and Alex.
-The three brothers briefly owned a house building company in Johannesburg, but disbanded their partnership and the poet joined the Public Works Department.
+The three brothers briefly owned a house building company in Johannesburg, but disbanded their partnership and Duncan joined the Public Works Department.
 His brother John went on to prosper through gold mining, while Alex became a sugar cane farmer in Natal.

-In 1911, Catriona (Katie) MacDonald, whose father owned the Torrans Farm and Kinloch Hotel near Pennyghael in Mull, and whose absence in Mull allegedly inspired Livingstone to write the Gaelic love song Muile nam Mòr-bheann ("Mull of the Mountains"), also emigrated to South Africa to become the Poet's wife.
+In 1911, Catriona (Katie) MacDonald, whose father owned the Torrans Farm and Kinloch Hotel near Pennyghael in Mull, and whose absence in Mull allegedly inspired Livingstone to write the Gaelic love song Muile nam Mòr-bheann ("Mull of the Mountains"), also emigrated to South Africa to become Livingstone's wife.
 Katie is further believed to be referred to in the dedication of Livingstone's 1940 poem Cogadh agus Sìth ("War and Peace"): Do an chaileag a dh'fhàg mise a dhol gu cogadh ("To the girl I left to go to war").
-Duncan and Katie Livingstone were never to have children, however.
+Duncan and Katie Livingstone were never to have children.